-A good death doesn't necessarily mean someone in her 80's passing in her own home surrounded by her loved ones.
+This may sound strange, but a good death doesn't necessarily mean someone in her 80's passing in her own home surrounded by her family.
 A bad death doesn't necessarily mean someone in his 20's dying alone of a terminal cancer.

 We are encouraged to face our mortality as an opportunity to become more present and loving, an opportunity for emotional and spiritual healing, for self realization.

-If we have any unfinished business, we don't have to wait until our last breath to reconcile or forgive, or let go.
+If we have any unfinished business, we don't need to wait until our last breath to reconcile or forgive, or let go.
 We have these opportunities every single day.
 We can start with ourselves.
 Love and Forgive.
-Love yourself and forgive yourself first....then others.
-Because we cannot know how to love others until we know how to love ourselves first.
+And let go.
+Love yourself and forgive yourself first....then others, because we cannot know how to love others until we know how to love ourselves first.

 Ram Dass: